 As with SEO in other languages optimized title tags and meta descriptions are essential to ranking well in the Arabic language.
 Other than making sure your keyword research is done correctly, optimizing your titles and descriptions in Arabic is almost the same as it is in English.
 Make sure your primary keyword is in the title of the page and try to squeeze in part of a secondary supporting keyword if it can be done without making the title look unnatural.
 Meta descriptions should contain an Arabic call to action and variations on the primary keyword.
 Character limits for Arabic titles and meta descriptions are the same as the character limits in English.

 By far, Arabic content when executed correctly will drive more traffic than any other ranking factor.
 Why?
 As mentioned earlier in this article the competition across many keywords in the Middle East is exceptionally low so just by having Arabic content on your website some of it is likely to rank for longtail keyword search queries.
 We’ve seen examples of websites ranking across many keywords in an industry in top positions with less than 5 links to the website and a lot of Arabic content.
 Since many industries have few competitors optimizing for Arabic keywords if you just write a lot of content around topics in that industry you are bound to rank for a lot of things.
-This is not to say to ignore other ranking factors like links, site speed, and other on-page optimization factors, these are important too but, much can be accomplished with Arabic content.
+This is not to say to ignore other ranking factors like link building, site speed, and other on-page optimization factors, these are important too but, much can be accomplished with Arabic content marketing.

 Rel Alternate for Home Page

 Each page should have a unique hreflang tag that references the alternate language version of a page.

 If you are planning on having different parts of your website target users in different Arab countries with unique pages and messaging for each country a more complex structure is needed but we strongly recommend you speak with an expert on Arabic SEO before doing this because improper implementation can lead to significant traffic losses.